broskell/honey-voice-agent/README.md

 - **Study Plan Generation**
   - Honey can create day‑by‑day study plans for upcoming exams using an LLM.
   - You tell her your exam, timeframe, and available hours; she returns a concrete plan.
+  - The latest plan is saved in `localStorage` so it stays after refresh.

 - **Personality**
   - Female Indian assistant called **Honey**.